Table of Contents[Hide][Show]

 - Letter-writing kit: stationery, stickers, pen, address book, fun stamps

-- Crafting kit: yarn, crochet hook, mini cross-stitch set, buttons, stickers, ribbon
+- Crafting kit: yarn and crochet hooks, mini cross-stitch set, buttons, stickers, ribbon

 - Art supplies: watercolor paints, brushes, glue, sequins, stickers, paper punch or stamps